-- 123. One of the first considerations when agreeing an assignment will be whether the report to be issued by the assurance provider is to be private or public.
-This might mean the report is issued privately to the firm or to a regulator, with no acknowledgment of assurance work being made publicly.
-It could encompass a private report which is then referred to in a public document, such as an annual report or Pillar 3 disclosure.
-A report could also be made public, accompanying the assured disclosure or metric.
-Where such a public report is being issued, it should be alongside the relevant subject matter so as to be of greatest benefit to users. - 124.
-For internal reports, assurance providers should consider that different stakeholders will have varying abilities to process the report, so fair, balanced and understandable executive summaries, key issues tables and other devices may be useful to enable recipients to benefit from genuinely helpful reporting. - 125.
-It may be helpful to illustrate the impact of findings, both financial and in terms of control deficiencies and the consequences they have, to help recipients of the reporting prioritise where actions need to be taken. - 126.
+- 116. As with audit reports, the assurance provider can assume an understanding of the subject matter and a willingness to apply diligence in reading the report.
+Where reports are being made internally, assurance providers should consider that different stakeholders will have varying abilities to process the report, so fair, balanced and understandable executive summaries, key issues tables and other devices may be useful to enable recipients to benefit from genuinely helpful reporting. - 117.
+It may be helpful to illustrate the impact of findings, both financial and in terms of control deficiencies and the consequences they have, to help recipients of the reporting prioritise where actions need to be taken. - 118.
 During the scoping process, other areas of reporting can also be considered.
 For internal auditors in particular, including root cause analysis of matters identified may be extremely useful.
 This may include identifying the nature, magnitude, timing and location of errors, misstatements or deficiencies and analysing the behaviours, actions, inactions and conditions which need to change to prevent these from happening again.
-Examples might include systems-based or process-based root cause analysis. - 127.
-Internal auditors will be able to work closely with audit committees and others to whom they report to ensure that relevant and understandable information about the work that they have done is being conveyed.
-This may often take the form of a traffic light type report which prioritises issues by their probability and impact, enabling decisions to be made about what action must follow.
+Examples might include systems-based or process-based root cause analysis.

-- 128. For external assurance providers, it will be important to agree the level of detail which is expected to be reported, and to whom the report is addressed, as well as whether it will be issued privately to the company or made public. - 129.
+- 119. Internal auditors will be able to work closely with audit committees and others to whom they report to ensure that relevant and understandable information about the work that they have done is being conveyed.
+This may often take the form of a traffic light type report which prioritises issues by their probability and impact, enabling decisions to be made about what action must follow. - 120.
+For external assurance providers, it will be important to agree the level of detail which is expected to be reported, and to whom the report is addressed, as well as whether it will be issued privately to the company or made public. - 121.
 Some examples of different types of, and uses for, reporting are listed below.